benb13/bbams/README.md

 Features:

--Integration of PogoPlug ArchLinuxARM, Arduino Uno -Support for Temperature Sensors (DS18B20)
+-Integration of PogoPlug ArchLinuxARM, Arduino Uno<br>
+-Support for Temperature Sensors (DS18B20)<br>
--Email and Text Alerts for High and Low Temperatures -Bidirectional communication between PogoPlug Linux server and Arduino -Web access from Apple iPhone and iPad
+-Email and Text Alerts for High and Low Temperatures<br>
+-Bidirectional communication between PogoPlug Linux server and Arduino -Web access from Apple iPhone and iPad
 -Data Logging and Analysis using RRDTool